marcgg/marcgg.github.com/manager-readme.md

 If you're not familiar with this format, it is heavily inspired by [Oren Ellenbogen][1]'s [work][2].
 This document is an effort to explain my role, my values, my expectations and my quirks as a manager.
 It might seem a bit weird, but I see it as a way to gain time when starting to work together and help you understand the way I operate.

 It's important to keep in mind that this is a live document and, as such, it will change with time.
-Also remember that I'm here for you and will do my best to adapt my management style to you, so please don't see anything here as set in stone.
+Also remember that I'm here for you anld will do my best to adapt my management style to you, so please don't see anything here as set in stone.

 Of course this does not replace actually learning to know each other :)